sbarex/SourceCodeSyntaxHighlight/README.md

 ```

 ## Enable the Quick Look extension
-To use the Quick Look preview you must launch the Application at least once.
-In this way the Quick Look Extension will be discovered by the System and will be available in the System preferences/Extensions/Quick look.
+_To use the Quick Look preview you must launch the Application at least once._ In this way the Quick Look Extension will be discovered by the system and will be available in the `System preferences > Extensions > Quick Look`.

+![System preferences/Extensions](assets/extensions.png)

-When opening the app for the first time:
+When opening the app _for the first time_, you may see a pop-up warning about unable to check malicious software.

+To fix follow these steps:

-- switch to Finder and navigate to the Applications
+- Switch to Finder and navigate to the application.
-- right click Syntax Highlight.app and click 'Open'
+- Right click (or ctrl click) `Syntax Highlight.app` and choose the `Open` item from the contextual menu.
-- a modal appears stating:
+- A modal popup appears stating:
   > "Syntax Highlight.app" can’t be opened because Apple cannot check it for malicious software.
-- click Open

-![System preferences/Extensions](assets/extensions.png)
+- Click `Open` to confirm.

+This warning is because the app is neither codesigned nor notarized.

+For more info see the [note for the precompiled release](#note-for-the-precompiled-release).

 ## File format management

 The Quick Look Extension uses the [Uniform Type Identifier (UTI)](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_intro/understand_utis_intro.html) to handle the supported formats (and not simply the file name extension).
 Inside the definition on an UTI there are the list of extensions and mime type associated with it.

-Some file types are directly associated to an UTI by the System.
+Some file types are directly associated to an UTI by the system.
 Other formats are registered by the owner application.
 In this way some extensions can be associated to multiple UTIs based on the applications currently installed.
 For this reason, this application supports many UTIs even if they are apparently redundant.

 _**MacOS 10.15 Catalina does not** allow to manage some file formats including (but not limited to):_  `.xml`, `.plist`, `.html`, `.ts`, `.dart`, common images (`.jpg`, `.gif`, `.png`), …